See below for historical flood warnings, or use the live map to check the latest warnings across the UK.

 Groundwater

-Groundwater levels in East Surrey and South London have been rising throughout the winter following higher than average rainfall.
-Levels continued to increase through most of February and early March in response to heavy rainfall and storm events.
-Groundwater levels currently remain high but stable with the onset of dryer conditions.
-Properties with deep basements in and around Purley may experience flooding.
-However, due to the nature of groundwater flooding, other properties across East Surrey and South London may also experience flooding.
-The Caterham Bourne between Woldingham and Purley is now flowing, but remains in channel and is not considered a flood risk without further heavy rainfall.
-Flooding of gardens and low lying land may occur.
+Groundwater levels in East Surrey and South London rose during the winter following higher than average rainfall.
+Levels continued to increase until the second half of March in response to heavy rainfall and have remained high in April.
+The Caterham Bourne is in flow since mid-March and is still flowing in the Whyteleafe and Kenley area and the Environment Agency is monitoring the levels and flow of the Bourne in Kenley Bourne Park.
+Some properties with deep basements in and around Purley and low lying land near the Caterham Bourne could still experience flooding.
+Riparian owners are reminded to keep clear the sections of river that flow through their land.
+Flooding of properties, gardens and low lying land elsewhere is not expected at this point in time.
 The Environment Agency is monitoring the situation alongside Surrey County Council, Tandridge District Council and the London Borough of Croydon.
-We will update this message on Tuesday 31 March, or sooner if the situation changes.
+We will update this message on Thursday 15 May 2024, or sooner if the situation changes.

 Groundwater